-Don’t Forget To Add An Interior Drainage System: You’ll want to waterproof the basement flooding walls from the inside to ensure water doesn’t come in, but it’s also essential to take care of other types of moisture barriers.
+Don’t Forget To Add An Interior Drainage System: If you want to waterproof the basement flooding walls from the inside, it’s also essential to take care of other types of moisture barriers.
 Add an internal drainage system to avoid any problems and keep your home dry.

 How To Fix A Basement Wall Leak From The Inside?

-This can be done by either painting it on, spraying it on, brushing it on, dipping a cloth into the solution and applying that to the leaky spot, or laying down a waterproofing mat on the leak.
+This can be done by either painting, spraying, brushing it on.
+Also, dipping a cloth into the solution and applying that to the leaky spot, or laying down a waterproofing mat on the leak.
 The compound should be left to dry for about 24 hours before water is allowed back in contact with it.